DEVELOPER

 Method 1: Verify Payment Completion (Session Status Endpoint)

-Endpoint: GET /public/api/sessions/status
+Endpoint: GET /api/sessions/status

 Use this endpoint to verify whether a payment was approved or declined before fulfilling an order.
 The session status and payment response are stored at the server and cannot be tampered with by the client, so the status endpoint gives your backend a trusted source of truth.